 So...how are things going?

-If you're a professional mother or business leader, perhaps not so well.
+If you're a business leader or professional mother, perhaps not so well.

-Professional mothers are facing a seismic shift in their lives intensified by the pandemic.
-The work/life integration challenges, both chronic and crisis, are happening in their families, careers, and workplaces and with their children and caregiving needs unlike anything experienced before.
+Professional working mothers are facing a seismic shift in their lives.
+The work/life integration challenges, both chronic and crisis, are happening in their families, careers, and workplaces and with their caregiving needs unlike anything experienced before.

-While these work and family issues and conflicts have been present for many years, they're now front and center for all parents.
-And the impact on all areas of their lives including mental health/mental wellness cannot be overstated.
+While these work and family issues and conflicts have been present for many years, they're now front and center with the pandemic bringing it all into sharp focus.
+The uncertainties surrounding one issue alone - their children and school - are taking a tremendous toll, and the impact on the mental health/mental wellness of working parents cannot be overstated.

 So while the numbers may change, the realities do not.